epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 - Using image mode to change the light patterns of a fancy LED
 - Using form mode to change the strobe intensity of an LED light

-{% include callout.html type="note" content="Just like changing colour, select the channel you want to change, and it’s parameters will populate the encoder display.
+{% include callout.html type="success" content="Just like changing colour, select the channel you want to change, and it’s parameters will populate the encoder display.
 Then, spin the encoder wheels to change the value." %}

 Now that you know how to control every type of light in the theatre, you can start recording cues with them.